 Presenting the reduced benefit options in a way that is comprehensible, memorable, and adjusted to the needs of the audience.

-The letter should consider the use of plain language, headers, maximized white space, appropriate font size and reading level for the intended audience.
+The letter should consider the use of cover pages, tables of contents, glossaries, plain language, headers, maximized white space, appropriate font size and reading level for the intended audience.

-Utilizing bullets, illustrations, and graphs or charts enabling a side-by-side comparison.
+Utilizing illustrative tools, such as bullets, or illustrations as appropriate, and graphs or charts enabling a side-by-side comparison.

 Including definitions of complex terms and if a term, subject, or warning is repeated throughout the communication, consider making the language consistent throughout the document.